5ubin/Lin-Odikko/README.md

 - Browsing with auto adjusted delays to imitate a genuine user
 - Search for particular keywords, and visit related profiles
 - Sent inivitations randomly to the visited profiles
-- Exit cleaning after browsing a given number of profiles
+- Clean exit after browsing a given number of profiles

+## Disclaimer
+Caution: Fair Usage Policy ;)

 ## Credits
 Created By Subin Varghese